chrisanderson16/ACOM_Transmitter_FPGA_Dev/JANUS/README.md

 Simply create an account (free) and download (free).
 Keep in mind, this is a DRM file, meaning that once you download it, you are not able to copy or paste it.
 While I don't know to the fullest extent of how this works, I was able to save it from the web to my OneDrive.
 From there I can access it from all my devices I log into.
 <br>

-###### DISCLAIMER: I didn't even know this would work, I cannot recommend what you do with the file, I am just saying what I did.
+###### DISCLAIMER: I didn't even know that this would work, and I cannot recommend what you do with the file.
+I am just saying what I did.
 <br>
 I highly recommend this to be one of the first this that you do, as without it, you will not fully understand what the system is doing or why.
-Without knowing what or why, its very difficult to develop the system further.
+Without knowing what or why, it's very difficult to develop the system further.
 <br>

 ---